ChyranOY/Chyran.github.io/_pages/about.md

   - /about.html
 ---

-I am in the second year of my PhD at the Shanghai Innovation Institute, supervised by Prof. Xiangyun Zhang at the School of Mathematical Sciences, East China Normal University.
+I am in the second year of my PhD at the [Shanghai Innovation Institute](https://www.sii.edu.cn/), supervised by Prof. Xiangyun Zhang at [the School of Mathematical Sciences](https://math.ecnu.edu.cn/), [East China Normal University](https://www.ecnu.edu.cn/).
 I completed my Academic Master’s degree and undergraduate studies in Applied Statistics.
-My research focuses on the Diffusion Model, controllable video synthesis, and computer vision.
+My recent research focuses on the diffusion generative model, controllable video synthesis, and computer vision.

 A data-driven personal website
 ======